arokettu/commonmarker-rouge/README.md

 `commonmarker-rouge` currently works only with renderer in `:UNSAFE` mode.
 Don't forget to set `:UNSAFE` manually if you're overwriting the renderer mode.

-If you know how to fix this behavior please comment in [Issue #5](https://github.com/arokettu/commonmarker-rouge/issues/5)

 ## Installation

 Add these lines to your application's Gemfile: